ktwinnytwo/js-practice/README.md

 No way to pass this header in the URL itself.
 Must be through AJAX

 in the hopscotch parameters: key: accept / value: application/json

+Prototypes

+Something about __proto__: simple accessor property on Object. prototype consisting of a getter and setter function.

+Ex: Arrays do not have a method attached to them called .length or .push() if you look at their properties.
+Instead all of these methods are attached to the prototype, and they all call the same prototype instead of having to attach all those methods individually to each array.